RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

   * HA / vrrp setups will be migrated at a later stage.
   * internal networks with custom routers will be migrated at a later stage.
+  * Other configurations of your instance or the platform can limit the migration. those limitations will be resolved at a later phase.

 ## Will our SSH keys be migrated?